les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 ![Mutation Testing - Low Score - Details](../images/mutation-testing-java-low-score-details.png)

-Suppose we have a well-written test, which has appropriate assertions regarding expected behavior:
+Suppose we have a well-written test, which has appropriate assertions regarding expected behaviour:

 ```
 @Test